-He attended all four (4) Board of Directors' Meetings of the Company held during the financial year ended 31 August 2016.
+He attended all four (4) Board of Directors' Meetings of the Company held during the financial year ended 31 August 2017.

-YEONG SIEW LEE Independent Non-Executive Director
+YEONG SIEW LEE

+Senior Independent Non-Executive Director

-Ms Yeong Siew Lee, Malaysian, female, aged 39, was appointed as an Independent Non-Executive Director on 11 October 2013.
+Ms. Yeong Siew Lee, Malaysian, female, aged 40, was appointed as an Independent Non-Executive Director on 11 October 2013.
+On 10 April 2017, she was redesignated as Senior Independent Non-Executive Director.